 When to Use Protein Powders

 So when might you want to use them?
-There are a few reasons why an ordinary person might want more protein in his or her diet, says Barbara Lewin, a dietitian and sports nutritionist who has worked with the NFL, NBA, and NHL athletes and trained Iron man competitors.
+There are a few reasons why an ordinary person might want more protein in his or her diet, says Barbara Lewin, a dietician and sports nutritionist who has worked with the NFL, NBA, and NHL athletes and trained Iron man competitors.

 Some of these reasons include;

 A teenager needs more protein to fuel his workouts because his body is still growing and uses more protein in general than a fully grown person.

 Recall that protein is the building block of tissues in the body.
 Growth of these tissues as is a part of puberty will increase your body’s demand for protein.